A Critical Study on Data Leakage in Recommender System Offline Evaluation: Data Leakage in Offline Evaluation

 \section{Data Leakage in Offline Evaluation}

-If a model is deployed in production, \ie an online setting, the global timeline will be naturally followed.
+If a model is deployed in production, \ie an online setting, a global timeline will be naturally followed.
 The recommender can only learn from past user-item interactions and make online recommendations upon request.
-However, due to limited access to online platforms, recommender systems in academic research are often restricted to offline evaluation with static datasets.
+However, due to limited access to online platforms, recommender systems in academic research are often restricted to offline evaluation with static datasets~\cite{evalRecSysSurveyFramework, researchPaperRecSysOffline}.

 In a typical offline evaluation setting, given $m$ users and $n$ items in a dataset, a $m\times n$ user-item interaction matrix is constructed, where each entry in this matrix indicates the corresponding user-item interaction.
-The interaction can be explicit \eg a score (1 to 5) given by a user to an item, or be implicit \eg indicating whether the user purchases/rates this item (1 for purchase/rating and 0 otherwise).\footnote{For easy presentation, in this paper, \textit{user-item interactions are all implicit}.
-That is, if a user rates an item, we concern the action of rating, not the absolute value of the rating.} The task of recommender system in offline setting is to predict the missing values in this user-item interaction matrix.
+The interaction can be explicit \eg a score (1 to 5) given by a user to an item, or be implicit \eg indicating whether the user purchases/rates/clicks this item (1 for purchase/rating/click and 0 otherwise).
+In this paper, \textit{user-item interactions are all implicit}.
+That is, if a user rates an item, we concern the action of rating, not the absolute value of the rating.
+Thus, we focus on the top-$N$ recommendation task, which is to predict the ``$1$'' entries in the user-item interaction matrix.

-To compute recommendation accuracy, a subset of user-item interactions in this $m\times n$ matrix is masked as a test set; the remaining known entries are treated as training set.
+To compute recommendation accuracy, a subset of user-item interactions in this $m\times n$ matrix is masked as a test set; the remaining known entries are treated as the training set.
 A recommendation model is trained using the training set, then evaluated using the test instances.
-Listed in Table~\ref{tab:dataPartitioning}, many strategies have been used to sample which user-item interactions are masked to form the test set.
+Listed in Table~\ref{tab:dataPartitioning}, many strategies have been used to sample the user-item interactions to be masked to form a test set~\cite{rigorousEvaluation, exploreDataSplit}.
 We note that only split-by-timepoint strategy observes global timeline.